1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 		- Band segregation(ex 29,998 car will show up for searches for cars 30k and undeer)
 		- Placing higher cost first
 		- Promoting it with the price
-	- Adv:
+	- Allows you to stay competitive, easy to do
+	- could lose power overtime, discounted items can hurt brand reputation
-	- Disadv:
+- a
-	- When best to use:
-	- Example in real life:

 -   **Loss leader**:
 	- Define:
 	- Adv: